 Practice Empathy: Empathy is the ability to understand and share the feelings of another person.
 It is a cornerstone of positive relationships and a powerful antidote to hostility.
 To cultivate empathy, actively listen to others, try to see things from their perspective, and validate their emotions.
 Even if you don't agree with someone's point of view, you can still acknowledge their feelings and show that you care.
 Empathy helps to build bridges of understanding and create a sense of shared humanity.

 Communicate Respectfully: The way we communicate has a profound impact on the atmosphere around us.
-To foster a non-hostile environment, practice communicating respectfully, even when you disagree with someone.
+To develop a non-hostile environment, practice communicating respectfully, even when you disagree with someone.
 Use "I" statements to express your feelings and opinions without blaming or accusing others.
 Avoid using inflammatory language, personal attacks, or sarcasm.
 Focus on finding common ground and working towards mutually agreeable solutions.
 Respectful communication creates a safe space for open dialogue and constructive conflict resolution.

 Address Conflict Constructively: Conflict is inevitable in any human interaction, but it doesn't have to lead to hostility.
 To address conflict constructively, focus on the issue at hand, rather than attacking the person.
 Listen actively to the other person's perspective, try to understand their needs and concerns, and work together to find a mutually agreeable solution.
 Avoid escalating the conflict by raising your voice, using accusatory language, or refusing to compromise.
 Constructive conflict resolution can strengthen relationships and create a more positive environment.